Sacred Water: Connecting to Water Through Ritual and Reverence

 - A bathtub

 - Offerings: Collect offerings for your bath that will infuse it with soothing elements for your heart, body, and mind.
-Examples may include essential oils (lavender, geranium, jasmine), flowers (rose pedals, chamomile flowers, pansies, and dandelions), milk, oats, and any other supportive natural ingredients
+Examples may include essential oils (lavender, geranium, jasmine), flowers (rose petals, chamomile flowers, pansies, and dandelions), milk, oats, and any other supportive natural ingredients

 - Candles: Candles serve to create a tranquil atmosphere